-Crucially, the anti-topological crystal is robust to band inversions which modify the non-interacting Chern number of the partially filled band.
+Furthermore, the anti-topological crystal persists across a quadratic band inversion that changes the non-interacting Chern number of the partially filled second moiré band from $-1$ to $1$ as $\theta$ increases.
 Fig. \ref{fig:SCHF}(d) shows that the gap $\Delta_{6,7}$ between the highest occupied ($6^{th}$) and lowest unoccupied ($7^{th}$) HF bands remains open from $\theta=2.6^{\circ}$ to $3^{\circ}$, while the gap between the eighth and ninth symmetry-broken subbands $\Delta_{8,9}$ closes at $\theta\approx 2.0^{\circ}$.
 Moreover, Fig. \ref{fig:SCHF}(c) shows that the cumulative Chern number of the 8 lowest symmetry-broken subbands changes from 0 to 2 at this gap closing.
-This reflects an inversion between the second and third non-interacting moiré bands at a nearby twist angle of $\theta\approx 1.9^{\circ}$ during which the total Chern number of the lowest two non-interacting bands changes from $0$ to $2$.
-Therefore, the HF ground states on either side of the non-interacting band inversion are both crystals with $C_{tot}=0$ and are adiabatically connected.
+This HF band inversion is related to an inversion between the second and third non-interacting moiré bands at a similar twist angle of $\theta\approx 1.9^{\circ}$ across which the total Chern number of the lowest two non-interacting bands changes from $0$ to $2$ (Supplementary Fig. 1).
+Therefore, the HF ground states on either side of the non-interacting band inversion are both crystals with $C_{\text{tot}}=0$ and are adiabatically connected.

-\textit{Discussion--} In this work, we have studied novel electron crystals emerging at half-filling of the second miniband in twisted MoTe$_2$.
+\textit{Discussion --} In this work, we have studied novel electron crystals emerging at half-filling of the second miniband in twisted MoTe$_2$.
 These crystals appear near in twist angle to a non-Abelian FCI state in the adiabatic model.
-While they share a common translation symmetry-breaking pattern of a $2\times 2$-enlarged unit cell, they differ in their quantized Hall responses.
-In the adiabatic model, we find $\sigma_H = 0$, $2\frac{e^2}{h}$, and $\frac{e^2}{h}$ in three different cases which are all distinct from the competing non-Abelian FCI which exhibits $\sigma_H=\frac 3 2\frac{e^2}{h}$.
-In the lowest-harmonic model, we find a single crystal with $\sigma_H = 0$.
-This crystal occurs at half-filling of the second miniband over a range of angles, including some where then first two non-interacting moiré bands have the same Chern number of $+1$.
-In this case, the vanishing of the Hall conductance occurs due to cancellation between contributions from the parts of the many-body state in the full first band (+1) and the half-full second band (-1).
-For this reason, we call it an \emph{anti-topological} crystal.
+Although they share a common $2\times 2$-enlarged unit cell, they differ in their quantized Hall responses.
+In the adiabatic model, we find three different crystals with $\sigma_H = 0$, $2\frac{e^2}{h}$, and $\frac{e^2}{h}$.
+These are all distinct from the competing non-Abelian FCI with $\sigma_H=\frac 3 2\frac{e^2}{h}$.
+In the lowest-harmonic model, we do not find a non-Abelian FCI state but instead find a crystal with $\sigma_H = 0$.
+This crystal occurs at half-filling of the second miniband over a range of angles, including angles where the first two non-interacting moiré bands have the same Chern number of $+1$.
+The contributions to the crystal's total Chern number from its parts in the full first band (+1) and the half-full second band (-1) cancel, leading to $\sigma_H=0$.
+Because this crystal exists in two Chern $+1$ bands yet has a Chern number of zero due to canceling contributions, we call it an \emph{anti-topological} crystal.